Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 ## Usage of each script
 ### run_all_tools.sh
 ```
 This script is to reproduce the comarison results in RAiSD-AI paper.
+For customized input, please change the parameters in this script to align to the setup.

 Usage of run_all_tools.sh